pexip/webapp3-rename-participant-plugin/README.md

-# Web App 3 Plugin: Rename Participant Plugin
+# Web App 3 Plugin: Rename Participant

 This plugin allows hosts to rename participants in the participant list.
 When the host clicks the "Rename Participant" entry in the participant action menu, a